elementor/elementor-developers-docs/src/form-actions/add-new-action.md

 add_action( 'elementor_pro/forms/actions/register', 'register_new_form_actions' );
 ```

-This hooks to the `elementor_pro/forms/actions/register` action hook which holds the form registrar manager.
+This hooks to the `elementor_pro/forms/actions/register` action hook, which holds the form registrar manager.
 The manager then registers the new actions by passing the action instances.